wxWidgets/wxPyWeb/pages/downloads.md

 build".
 If successful then the resulting wheels, docs, and source archives will be uploaded to the [snapshots folder](https://wxpython.org/Phoenix /snapshot-builds/).
-Although these are not technically official releases, and may have new undiscovered and unsolved bugs, quite a few people use them successfully.
+Although these are not technically official releases, and may have new undiscovered and unsolved bugs, more than a few people use them successfully in their own projects.

 ### GitHub